nnoel2626/DWA15_NN_P1/README.md

 http://p1.nnoel-phpsite.me

-Description
+Description:
-I am able to see my site when I enter this url :http://104.131.32.10/DWA15_NN_P1/index.html but I still does show when I enter the DNS name. this directory contains a simple html index page and a its conresponding style sheet css that answers all the questions for project one.
+this directory contains a simple html index page and a its conresponding style sheet css that answers all the questions for project one.I am able to see my site when I enter this url :http://104.131.32.10/DWA15_NN_P1/index.html but I still does show when I enter the DNS name.
 I PHP index page was created as a sample page to test my local server but has nothing to do whith project.

 Demo